Removing Cosmoline and grease from your M1 Garand

 Latex gloves are NOT compatible with most solvents.
 A good chart of glove material compatibility can be found here.
 [LINK]

-2 When all the parts have been cleaned they must be treated with an oil to prevent corrosion.
-Use one of the above listed water displacing oils or your favorite corrosion inhibitor.
+2 When all the parts have been cleaned they must be treated with oil to prevent corrosion.
+Use one of the above-listed water displacing oils or your favorite corrosion inhibitor.